refinedev/refine/documentation/docs/tutorial/2-understanding-refine-props/1-data-provider.md

 if desired.
 :::

-## What is data provider?
+## What is a Data Provider?

-The data provider object represents the data layer or context of our **refine** app from which HTTP requests are carried out and encapsulates how the data is retrieved.
+The data provider object represents the data layer or context of our **refine** app from which HTTP requests are carried out and retrieved data is encapsulated.
 It contains a specific set of methods that should be defined to carry out CRUD actions against resources accessible from a backend API.

 A typical data provider has the following methods: